-REGULATION Frequently Asked Questions (FAQ) Thematic Last updated: March 21, 2026 --- Introduction
+REGULATION Frequently Asked Questions (FAQ) Thematic Last updated: May 24, 2026

+Introduction

 Psychotherapy and clinical counselling in British Columbia are entering a significant period of transition.
 With the government’s decision to regulate psychotherapy under the Health Professions and Occupations Act (HPOA), practitioners, students, employers, insurers, and the public are understandably seeking clarity about what this change will mean in practice.

+BCACC recognizes that this transition process may feel stressful, uncertain, and financially significant for many practitioners.

+Members have raised important concerns regarding:

+Accessibility

+Disability accommodations

+Parental leave

+Documentation requirements

+Financial costs

+Fairness of transition expectations

+Impacts on part-time practitioners

+BCACC continues to advocate strongly for transition processes that are equitable, practical, and reflective of the realities of professional practice.

 This document consolidates and organizes the questions most frequently raised by Registered Clinical Counsellors (RCCs) and other stakeholders.
 It draws directly from BCACC town halls, member submissions, and the evolving information provided by the Ministry of Health and the College of Health and Care Professionals of BC (CHCPBC).

 Because many regulatory details—such as grandparenting requirements, supervision thresholds, and quality assurance processes—are still under development, some answers necessarily reflect the current state of knowledge rather than final policy.
 This FAQ is therefore intended as a living document that explains what is known, clarifies what is undecided, and outlines how practitioners can best prepare for regulation.